 How Much Does Youth Hockey Cost in North Dakota?

-North Dakota's hockey culture runs deep, especially in Grand Forks and Fargo where UND and NDSU drive year-round interest in the sport.
-Community rinks keep house hockey among the cheapest in the nation, but AAA families travel extensively to find competition — often driving to Minnesota or Manitoba.
+North Dakota's hockey culture is well-established, especially in Grand Forks and Fargo where UND and NDSU drive year-round interest.
+Community rinks keep house hockey among the most affordable in the country, but AAA families travel extensively for competition, often to Minnesota or Manitoba.

 Season Cost by Level